Planning a small kitchen layout can be tricky, as finding the best layout can make or break a compact kitchen.

-While options can be limited in a small kitchen, they often turn out to be far more ergonomically efficient when it comes down to the nitty-gritty of cooking.
-No traipsing miles to gather ingredients, or circumnavigate a monolithic island unit to reach the sink.
-When space is tight, everything is meticulously placed for convenience, exactly where you need it.
+No traipsing miles to gather ingredients, or circumnavigating a monolithic island unit to reach the sink.
+When space is tight, everything is meticulously placed for convenience and is exactly where you need it.

-Do seek advice from a professional kitchen designer – they are trained in spatial design and the latest space-saving innovations and can often suggest ways to get more in without overcrowding.
+Do seek advice from a professional kitchen designer.
+They are trained in spatial design and the latest space-saving innovations, and can often suggest ways to get more in to kitchen layouts without overcrowding.

 When space is tight, an island unit can become more of an obstacle than asset.